-With more states legalizing marijuana, topicals have become a popular treatment for pain and inflammation.
+With more states legalizing marijuana, topicals have become a popular for inflammation.
 Marijuana topicals are a cream or ointment that you apply directly to the affected area.
-Within minutes, you may experience pain relief.
+Within minutes, you may experience relief.
 Topicals provide the benefits of THC without the “high” so you can safely treat inflammation at home.

 While you can buy premade ointments, marijuana growers often prefer to make their own topicals.
-Our seed bank features dozens of strains that relieve pain and treat skin conditions.
 Here’s what you need to know before you make topicals with your marijuana plants.

 How Do Marijuana Topicals Work?